 In a city where unidentified scents frequently fill the air, there’s nothing more soothing than the smell that filters through the front door of your favorite bakery.
 Even Cookie Monster would agree that with thousands of shapes, sizes, textures, and flavors to choose from, no two cookies taste the same.
-Here are some of our favorite spots for cookies in New York City:
+Here are some of our favorite spots for cookies in NYC.

 This cookie shop serves freshly baked cookies the size of your fist (well, six ounces of dough to be exact).
 Four types are baked to order and no trip here is complete without trying each of them: chocolate chip walnut, dark chocolate chocolate chip, oatmeal raisin, and dark chocolate peanut butter chip.
 The price tag is well worth it for one of New York’s best cookies.
 Tuck into the sweet treats at any one of the locations in NYC.
 Check the Levain Bakery website for the most up-to-date information on locations and hours.

-This bakery chain is aptly named considering they're open and delivering to N.Y.U. dorms and area residents until 3am.
+This bakery chain is aptly named considering they're open and delivering to New York University dorms and area residents until 3 a.m.
 There are 11 types of standard warm and chewy cookies on the menu, but we suggest trying one of their three deluxe cookies for maximum satisfaction: chocolate peanut butter cup, triple chocolate chunk, or s'mores.
 Whether you’re cramming for finals or just hanging out with your friends, there’s no better late-night snack to appease your sweet tooth.
 Just remember to brush before you go to bed!
-Check the website for the most up-to-date information on locations and hours.
+Check their website for the most up-to-date information on locations and hours.

 The City Bakery